 Many people with early symptoms of Lyme disease develop a circular red skin rash around a tick bite, that slowly expands.
 Most rashes appear within the first four weeks, but can appear up to three months after being bitten by a tick.
 The rash will usually last for several weeks.
 The CDC says, “multiple rashes, a red, oval plaque on trunk or an expanding rash with central clearing are all common rash symptoms of Lyme disease.”
 Moderate to severe headaches are commonly associated with Lyme disease.
 Often, patients often encountered migraines, light sensitivity and nausea, usually on one side of the head.
 Lyme is an inflammatory disease that enters the central nervous system, causing these headaches.
 Sleep disturbances, fevers, and joint pain tend to go along with these symptoms.

 Ticks are considered to be the most dangerous bug in the United States and more diseases they carry are emerging.
 Lyme disease has destroyed many lives over the years and continues without a cure.
 Tick bites have many risks other than Lyme disease.
 In the United States, there are more than a dozen tick-borne diseases.
+This is why regular lawn maintenance is important.

 Once a tick bites, pathogens (bacteria that cause Lyme disease) take up to 3 days to pass from tick to human, but others (Powassan virus) can be transmitted in a matter of hours.